mdozmorov/MDgenomerunner/README.md

 MD helper functions
 ===

-Package created with help of [Dave Tang's tutorial](http://davetang.org/muse/2015/02/04/bed-granges/#more-5066).
+Package created with the help of [Dave Tang's tutorial](http://davetang.org/muse/2015/02/04/bed-granges/#more-5066).

 To install: